Stochastic Non-equilibrium Systems

 Submitted

 Chekroun, Mickaël D., Honghu Liu, and James C. McWilliams.
-Submitted.
-“Non-Markovian Reduced Models to Unravel Transitions in Non-equilibrium Systems.” arXiv preprint, arXiv:2408.13428. arXiv version Abstract
+2025.
+“Non-Markovian Reduced Models to Unravel Transitions in Non-equilibrium Systems.”
+Journal of Physics A: Mathematical and Theoretical 58 (4): 045204.
+Publisher's version Abstract

 This work proposes a general framework for analyzing noise-driven transitions in spatially extended non-equilibrium systems and explains the emergence of coherent patterns beyond the instability onset.
 The framework relies on stochastic parameterization formulas to reduce the complexity of the original equations while preserving the essential dynamical effects of unresolved scales.
 The approach is flexible and operates for both Gaussian noise and non-Gaussian noise with jumps.